ShlomiShakoy/Tic-Tac-Toe-game/README.md

 Tic Tac Toe project using C#.

-Covered any wrong case that can happens.
+Covered any wrong case which can happen.

 <img width="372" alt="main" src="https://user-images.githubusercontent.com/103436003/183443975-32729ddf-6292-4fa2-a2ed-99d421f7a902.PNG">